Updated Nov. 4, 2022

 - Evidence that they cause more severe disease

-The Delta variant of SARS-CoV-2 is categorized as a variant of concern.
-Learn more about the Delta variant.
+The Omicron variant is currently a variant of concern.
+Learn more

 Variants of High Consequence (VOHC)